Learn something new every day

 Chest growths may also cause breathing difficulties, especially if they are on or around the lungs.
 Tumors that are invading the lung tissue space make it more difficult for the lungs to expand completely, which can make it hard for a person to catch his or her breath.
 Wheezing and persistent coughing often go along with this.
 Lung problems are most common with larger growths, but even small tumors can have this effect depending on where they’re located and whether or not they’re spreading.

-Muscle atrophy occurs when there is a significant decrease in the amount of muscle.
-This can be another symptom of a chest tumor.
+Muscle atrophy occurs when there is a significant decrease in the amount of muscle, and it can be yet another symptom.
 Muscle atrophy typically only occurs with certain types of benign tumors, but some malignant — or cancerous — growths can cause this, too, particularly if they’re leaching strength out of the muscle fibers as they grow and take root.

 Impaired mobility is another, and related, possibility.
 This does not happen with all chest tumors, though.
 It typically occurs in individuals suffering from malignant tumors, particularly those that have spread to the blood or lymphatic systems; in these cases, people may feel periods of paralysis or semi-paralysis as their bodies struggle to adapt and keep up.

 Chest tumors are often first diagnosed by accident, usually in the course of evaluating or treating some other condition.
 They may be first discovered on a chest x-ray being done for a bronchitis diagnosis, for example, or they may appear during a routine heart scan.
 In the early days of growth, people often don’t feel anything amiss, and usually seem healthy.